openmod/openmod-docs/content/development-guide/localization.md

   awesome: "{Actor.DisplayName} is {Amount}x awesome!"
 ```

 Notice how we can access properties of the Actor parameter by calling `Actor.DisplayName`.
-By default, OpenMod uses SmartFormat.NET for parsing arguments.
+The default IStringLocalizer uses SmartFormat.NET for parsing arguments.
 See the [SmartFormat.NET wiki](https://github.com/axuno/SmartFormat/wiki) for more information.